 - Host System computes a SHA-256 hashed value of the challenge data sent to the Slave Device and the data elements that are stored and openly readable in the Slave Device.
 The Host System then performs an ECDSA verification computation using the ECDSA signature received from the Slave Device, the host computed SHA-256 hashed value, and the Public-Key associated with the Slave Device Private-Key.
 Note the Host System SHA-256 and ECDSA operations are either done with a dedicated HW accelerated ECDSA Coprocessor or with a Host CPU with sufficient processing resources.

-- The output of the ECDSA verification computation is a pass/value result.
+- The output of the ECDSA verification computation is a pass/fail result.
 With a pass result the Host System is assured that the Slave Device contains a Private-Key value that is valid for the system and therefore the Accessory is authentic.

 Secure Authentication with SHA-256/SHA3-256 vs. ECDSA